globalwtf/globalwtf/README.md

 ### Hi there, i'm global 👋

-- 🔭 I’m currently working on @MyneTale
+- 🔭 I’m currently working on ExtroMC, and dominic.monster
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning a lot of things
-- 📫 How to reach me: on telegram: @wtfgloal
+- 📫 How to reach me: on telegram: @wtfglobal
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Orange is a good fruit